crosstheages/public-data/patch-notes.md

   - Fixed a display issue with the duel end screen not showing the Blockchain State of the Exclusive card awarded.
   - Fixed a display issue with the Exclusive cards won in duels not being properly acknowledged and being distributed through the inbox.
   - Fixed a display issue with the Reverse SA animation being smaller than intended.
+  - Fixed the french localization of Chaka's event avatar.
 - Inventory
   - Fixed an issue with the opening animation showing missing assets.